MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

   - Numeric text box
   - Single-select checkbox

-The labels for checkboxes and radio buttons can include hyperlinks to other content.
-For example, if you want users to give consent to your terms and conditions, you can configure a required checkbox that includes links to your terms of use and privacy policies.
+Checkboxes and radio buttons can include hyperlinks to other content, such as terms of use and privacy policies.
 The following example shows a sign-up page that combines built-in attributes and custom attributes:

    :::image type="content" source="media/how-to-define-custom-attributes/attribute-collection-page-types-reduced.png" border="false" alt-text="Screenshot of a sign-up page with terms of use and privacy policy checkboxes." lightbox="media/how-to-define-custom-attributes/attribute-collection-page-types.png":::